google/llvm-propeller/README.md

 Hardware requirements
 ```
-Intel Skylake or newer
+Intel Skylake or newer.
 32 GB of RAM or more.
-Access to hardware performance counters using linux perf
+Access to hardware performance counters using linux perf.
 ```

 To run the experiments for Artifact Evaluation